allegro/hermes/docs/docs/user/hermes-mock.md

 - `avroTopic(String topicName, int statusCode)` - defines an Avro topic that when published on responds with a given response code.

+- `jsonTopic(String topicName, Response response)` - defines a JSON topic that when published on responds with a given response.

+- `avroTopic(String topicName, Response response)` - defines an Avro topic that when published on responds with a given response.

+`Response` allows to define the following elements:
+- `statusCode` - a HTTP response code
+- `fixedDelay` - a response will be returned after the given time

 ##### HermesMockExpect

 Is responsible for expectation of message on Hermes side, provides the following methods: